syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ## Touch scroll

 In touch supported devices you can scroll and show the content by swipe left, right, top and bottom.
-Disable touch scroll by setting `enable-touch-scroll` property of `e-scroll-settings` as `false`.
+Disable touch scroll by setting the `enable-touch-scroll` property of `e-scroll-settings` as `false`.

 The following code example describes the above behavior.